runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 Parse the program `true && false && false` yourself, and confirm that the AST places the rightmost `&&` at the top of the expression.
-Then modify the definition to generate the opposite parse.
+Then modify the definition to generate the alternative parse.

 ## Explicit priority and associativity declarations